The Accountancy Licensing Library

 Relinquish a License

-License Relinquishment: Any individual CPA licensed in Tennessee who no longer wishes to hold said license/permit to practice may voluntarily relinquish their CPA license to the Tennessee Board.
+License Relinquishment: Any individual CPA licensed in Tennessee who no longer wishes to hold said license/permit to practice may voluntarily relinquish their CPA license to the Tennessee State Board of Accountancy.

 Click Relinquish a License in the menu bar at the top of this page for additional information.